Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 • Enable encryption

-The screenshot below shows the S3 bucket created to be used as the Terraform state file storage.
-Please note that it is possible to choose any available name for the bucket.
+The screenshot below shows the S3 bucket created for Terraform state file storage.
+Please note that you can choose any available name for the bucket.

 terraform s3 backend create s3 bucket